 Staying in the shade, drinking plenty of water, turning up your air conditioning, and taking a cold shower are a few ways to stay cool during the summer.
 By following these same principles, you can also keep your car cool too.

-Here are 11 more tips that can help keep your car cool:
+in this article of in shine armor blog we will have 11 more tips that can help keep your car cool:

 Park in Your Garage